 Carolyn has spoken at numerous international and national conferences about screenwriting and writing for the new technologies, including the Kreative Asia conference in Kuala Lumpur, Malaysia; the ‘What’s Your Story?” conference in Perth, Australia; the African Broadcasting Network's Screenwriting Lab in Johannesburg; the "realtimefilmfestival" in Rome; the Internet/Digital Television Summit in Paris; and the Maui Writers’ Conference in Hawaii.

-Carolyn also teaches courses in screen writing, interactive narrative and video game development for universities in Southern California and in New Mexico, where she currently lives.
-While Bill Richardson was governor of New Mexico, he appointed her to his Governor’s Council on Film and Media Industries.
+Carolyn has also taught courses in screen writing, interactive narrative and video game development for universities in Southern California.
+In addition, during the years she lived in New Mexico, she taught for the University of New Mexico and two other universities in the state.
+While there, Governor Bill Richardson appointed her to his Governor’s Council on Film and Media Industries.
+She now lives on California's Central Coast.

 She is also a frequent interviewee on radio shows, podcasts and TV.

-In her personal life, she adopted two donkeys, Minnie and Pearl, and trained Pearl to pull her in a buggy, which she drove on the dirt road by her house.
+In her personal life, she adopted two donkeys, Minnie and Pearl, and trained Pearl to pull her in a buggy, which she drove on the dirt road by her house in Santa Fe.
 She has also teamed with Pearl on special events, like the Meet a Mule obstacle course and the Cerrillos Fiesta.